 For the hardened adventurer, take part in the Y'Axshe Conservation Trust's Ranger for a Day program, hiking the pristine jungle with park rangers patrolling the vast reserve to protect the fauna and flora from poachers and illegal farming activities.

 Birders can walk our easy trails to spot a variety of birds from the understory edge of the jungle through to canopy species or travel further afield to increase the species count.
-Within a ten mile radius the habitats change dramatically from coastal forest through swamp lands, savannah grasslands to high forest.
+Within a twenty mile radius the habitats change dramatically from coastal forest through swamp lands, savannah grasslands to high forest.
 Join the team counting migrating raptors at Cattle Landing from October to December annually.